Interlibrary Loan (ILL) - UMA Library Portal

 - When materials are ready, the library will notify patrons by email or phone.
 Physical items will be held for a period of two weeks.

-Who can use interlibrary loan?
 Current students, faculty, and staff of UMA may use ILL services.
 Community borrowers may request items through URSUS or MaineCAT, but they do not have access to OCLC ILL.
-In all cases, some general rules do apply:

-- We may be unable to fulfill requests for: reference books, bulky or fragile items; rare or valuable materials; textbooks; dissertations; and entire issues of journals.
+We may be unable to fulfill requests for reference books, fragile or rare items, textbooks, dissertations, and journal volumes.